-Managing People and Projects — The Master of Arts in Organizational Leadership with a concentration in Management is designed to prepare professionals for managing people and projects in an ever-evolving work environment.
+Managing People and Projects — The Master in Organizational Leadership with a concentration in Management is designed to prepare professionals for managing people and projects in an ever-evolving work environment.
 Acceptance of continuous change shifts the curve of the traditional management mindset to a growth mindset, characterized by timely, relevant, agile, adaptive, and forward-thinking leaders.

 The effectiveness of a manager relies on setting, measuring, and achieving goals.
 When there are disruptions to workflow, managers act to understand and address the disruption successfully whether in people, process, or resources.
 This degree intentionally equips students with the knowledge, skills, and tools to achieve performance excellence, adapt to changing realities, and sustain ethical practices that increase prosperity in a complex and competitive business environment.

 The M.A. in Organizational Leadership aligns with the mission of Claremont Lincoln University to produce leaders capable of respecting differences and collaborating with those of diverse viewpoints to resolve problems.